GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 ```

 ### 2. Collect your insights to the following questions
-Add your insights to a presentation or on a (digital) board to share it later.
+Add your insights to a presentation or share it on a (digital) board:

-Discuss with your group:
 - What are the main characteristics of the area you see on the basemap?
-Describe, separately, both basemaps (satellite image vs. OSM basemap).
+Describe separately both basemaps, the one with the satellite imagery and the OSM data.
 - Could you orient yourself on the basemap?
-Are there points of interests or something you could use as a orientation point?
+Are there points of interests / something you could use as orientation point?
-- Would you say that the basemaps are suited for participatory mapping?
+- Would you say the basemaps are suited for participatory mapping?
 Reason your answer and think about participants that are not familiar with basemaps.
 - Which difference can you detect between satellite and OSM basemaps?
-- In which uses cases would you prefer a OSM basemap?
+- In which use cases would you prefer the OSM basemap?
-- In which uses cases would you prefer a satellite imagery basemap?
+- In which use cases would you prefer the Satellite basemap?
-- What traffic light colour would you give the satellite imagery and OSM basemap individually for this area?
+- What traffic light colour would you give the satellite and OSM basemap individually for this area?
 - Discuss the OSM-Mapping-suitability-report:
 - What is the overall result of the basemap?
 (Which colour of the traffic light?)
 - What are your most important findings from the OSM-Mapping-suitability-report?
-- Would it make sense to organise a mapathon beforehand in order to improve the OSM data to use with your Sketch Map?
+- Would it make sense to organise a mapathon beforehand to improve the OSM data?

 ### 3. Wrap-up: